-The teacher should be as objective as possible in dealing with controversial matters arising out of the curriculum subjects, whether scientific, or political, religious or racial.22 all sides of a historical question must be presented in as unbiased a way as possible, so that students can judge contradictory points for themselves.23
+The teacher should be as objective as possible in dealing with controversial matters arising out of the curriculum subjects, whether scientific, or political, religious or racial.

 This issue of the objectivity of the teacher was similarly addressed by the Board in Keegstra.
-In Keegstra, the Board indicated that while they were not trying to undermine Mr. Keegstra's academic freedom or intellectual integrity, they did insist that
+In Keegstra, the Board indicated that while they were not trying to undermine Mr. Keegstra's academic freedom or intellectual integrity, they did insist that all sides of a historical question must be presented in as unbiased a way as possible, so that students can judge contradictory points for themselves.

-22 Code of Ethics: Nova Scotia Teachers Union, s.
+&lt;sup>22 Code of Ethics: Nova Scotia Teachers Union, s.
 I(d), s.
 I(e).

-Additionally, the Board went on to state that their position was consistent with the objectives of the Social Studies Curriculum guide which emphasized the "process of developing, testing, and substantiating (or falsifying) generalizations [as] amongst the most important qualities of true inquiry."24 Collectively, the Nova Scotia Teachers Code of Ethics and the above excerpts from Keegstra indicate that Canada may be willing to recognize academic freedom as a legitimate pursuit in furtherance of educational goals.
+Additionally, the Board went on to state that their position was consistent with the objectives of the Social Studies Curriculum guide which emphasized the "process of developing, testing, and substantiating (or falsifying) generalizations [as] amongst the most important qualities of true inquiry."
+Collectively, the Nova Scotia Teachers Code of Ethics and the above excerpts from Keegstra indicate that Canada may be willing to recognize academic freedom as a legitimate pursuit in furtherance of educational goals.